By Saurav · saavos

 When you pay $19/month for a chatbot, you're paying for four things in different proportions: the underlying language model, the inference volume, the infrastructure to run it reliably, and the company's margin.
 Vendors don't break this down on their pricing pages, but the differences are huge.

 A platform running GPT-3.5 can sell you 5,000 messages for $19 and still profit.
-A platform running Anthropic Claude Sonnet 4.6 — roughly 3–5× more expensive per token — has to either cap your volume tighter or charge more.
+A platform running frontier Claude from Anthropic — roughly 3–5× more expensive per token — has to either cap your volume tighter or charge more.
 Neither is "wrong"; they're answering different buyer questions.
-A solo founder with 200 FAQ-style questions a month is overpaying for Sonnet.
+A solo founder with 200 FAQ-style questions a month is overpaying for a frontier model.
 A founder taking high-stakes sales conversations through their bot is underspending on GPT-3.5.

 The pricing comparison below is structured to surface those trade-offs.
 We list the six platforms most pre-revenue and early-revenue founders evaluate, what each charges, what's actually included, and the hidden costs that don't show on the marketing page.
-If you want a working bot live in 5 minutes after reading this, you can start free on saavos — but read the rest first.
+If you want a working bot live in 5 minutes after reading this, you can preview saavos — but read the rest first.

 |---|---|---|---|---|---|